PlebLab/Top-Builder/.github/ISSUE_TEMPLATE/top_builder_template.md

 <details>
 <summary><b>Q9: What kind of support and mentorship will be provided during the Top Builder program?</b></summary>
-Participating teams in the Top Builder program will benefit from comprehensive support, including mentorship from industry-leading experts and access to exclusive workshops.
-The program offers a unique platform for networking with judges and peers, fostering an environment of collaboration and growth.
+Participating teams in the Top Builder program will benefit from comprehensive support, including mentorship from industry experts and access to online workshops.
+Top Builder offers a unique platform for networking with judges and peers, fostering an environment of collaboration and growth.
 Additionally, the event is an excellent opportunity for exposure, as it draws attention from media and investors worldwide.
 Teams compete not just for equity-free prize money but also for recognition on a global stage, all within an open and inclusive environment.
 </details>

 <details>